Mostar

 Mostar (/sh/ (Note: In English, various phonetic renderings are used, some of them deviating from the initial stress of the native pronunciation.
 In British English, both /mɒˈstɑːr/ and /ˈmɒstɑːr/ are used.
 In American English, initially stressed /ˈmoʊstɑːr, ˈmɔːs-/ predominates.)) is a city and the administrative centre of Herzegovina-Neretva Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina, and the historical capital of Herzegovina.

 Mostar is situated on the Neretva River and is the fifth-largest city in the country.
-Mostar was named after the bridge keepers (mostari) who guarded the Stari Most (Old Bridge) over the Neretva during the Ottoman era.
+It was named after the bridge keepers (mostari) who guarded the Stari Most (Old Bridge) over the Neretva during the Ottoman era.
 The Old Bridge, a UNESCO World Heritage Site, commissioned by Suleiman the Magnificent in the 16th century, is one of Bosnia and Herzegovina's most visited landmarks, and is considered an exemplary piece of Islamic architecture in the Balkans.
+Mostar was also the capital of the predominantly Croat proto-state known as the Croatian Republic of Herzeg-Bosnia during the Bosnian War.

 History

 Ancient and medieval history

 Human settlements on the river Neretva, between Mount Hum and the Velež Mountain, have existed since prehistory, as witnessed by discoveries of fortified enceintes and cemeteries.
 Evidence of Roman occupation was discovered beneath the present town.

-The name of Mostar was first mentioned in a document dating from 1474, taking its name from the bridge-keepers (mostari); this refers to the existence of a wooden bridge from the market on the left bank of the river which was used by traders, soldiers and others.
-During this time it was also the seat of a kadiluk (district with a regional judge).
+The name Mostar was first mentioned in a document from 1474, taking its name from the bridge-keepers (mostari); this refers to the existence of a wooden bridge which was used by traders, soldiers, and others.
+During this time, it was also the seat of a kadiluk (district with a regional judge).
 Since Mostar was on the trade route between the Adriatic and the mineral-rich regions of central Bosnia, the settlement began to spread to the right bank of the river.

-Prior to 1474 the names of two towns, Nebojša and Cimski grad, appear in medieval historical sources, along with their later medieval territories and properties.
-In the early 15th century the county (župa) of Večenike covered the site of the present-day Mostar along the right bank of the Neretva, including the sites of Zahum, Cim, Ilići, Raštani and Vojno.
-It was at the center of this area, which in 1408 belonged to Radivojević, who built Cim Fort (prior to 1443).
+Prior to 1474, the names of two towns, Nebojša and Cimski grad, appear in medieval historical sources, along with their later medieval territories and properties.
+In the early 15th century, the county (župa) of Večenike covered the site of present-day Mostar along the right bank of the Neretva, including the sites of Zahum, Cim, Ilići, Raštani, and Vojno.
+In 1408, this county belonged to Juraj Radivojević, who built Cim Fort (prior to 1443).
 Mostar is indirectly referred to in a 1454 charter of King Alfonso V of Aragon as Pons ("bridge"), for a bridge had already been built there.
 Prior to 1444, the Nebojša Tower was built on the left bank of the Neretva, which belonged to the late medieval county still known as Večenike or Večerić.
-The earliest documentary reference to Mostar as a settlement dates from 3 April 1452, when Ragusans from Dubrovnik wrote to their fellow countrymen in the service of Serbian Despot Đorđe Branković to say that Vladislav Hercegović had turned against his father Stjepan and occupied the town of Blagaj and other places, including “Duo Castelli al ponte de Neretua.”.
+The earliest documented reference to Mostar as a settlement dates back to 3 April 1452, when Ragusans from Dubrovnik wrote to their fellow countrymen in the service of Serbian Despot Đorđe Branković to say that Vladislav Hercegović had turned against his father Stjepan and occupied the town of Blagaj and other places, including “Duo Castelli al ponte de Neretua”.